xorob0/auto-latexdiff/README.md

 `auto-latexdiff` compiles your LaTeX file as you are typing and creates a differential PDF.
-It can be used to easily spot what you changed in your file because it uses red and blue to mark the modification.
+It can be used to easily spot what you changed in your file because it uses red and blue to mark the modifications.

 ---